Mark228zzz/LOD/README.md

 ## Usage

-### For using this project you need to run the `main.py` file after download `pygame`.
+### To use this project, run the `main.py` file after downloading `pygame`.

 ## How to play

-### After download `pygame` and run the `main.py` file, you can see how creatures are developing, reproducting, dieing and eating.
+### After downloading `pygame` and running the `main.py` file, you can observe how creatures develop, reproduce, die, and eat.

 ## Logs

-### This project has `logs.txt` contains information about the creation and death of creatures, food, etc. After starting the game, the `logs.txt` are cleared.
+### This project includes a `logs.txt` file containing information about the creation and death of creatures, food, etc. After starting the game, the `logs.txt` are cleared.
 ### This project has `logs2.txt` contains creature and food population graph.
 ### `Be careful when using this log because it is not cleared and may fill up your computer's memory!`
-### For use this logs you need to uncomment in the `main.py` file this code:
+### To use `logs2.txt`, you need to uncomment the following code in the main.py file:
 ```py
 #if Const.STEP % 25 == 0:
 #    with open('logs2.txt', 'a') as logs2: